 Every year, from the last week of April until the second Sunday of May, Narni holds the fascinating Corsa all’Anello, a festival evoking the celebrations to the patron saint of the city, Giovenale di Narni, passing on a tradition which dates back to 1371 A.D.

-Only the knights from the city were allowed to take part to The Corsa all’Anello (meaning ‘The Race for the Ring’), defying each other to win.
-The race consisted in catching a ring held in the air by two thin threads with their lance, while galloping.
+Only the knights of the city were allowed to take part to The Corsa all’Anello (meaning ‘The Race for the Ring’), defying each other to win.
+The race consisted in catching a ring held in the air by two thin threads with their lance while galloping.